PedroBarbosa/paper_HCM_benchmark/README.md

 # paper_HCM_benchmark
-This repo contains the necessary code to reproduce the results obtained in the benchmark of prediction tools to predict Hypertrophic Cardiomyopathy associated variants.
+This repo contains the necessary code to reproduce the results obtained in the [benchmark paper](https://www.frontiersin.org/articles/10.3389/fcvm.2022.975478/full) that evaluates existing tools to predict Hypertrophic Cardiomyopathy-associated missense variants.
 The workflow of the analysis is summarized below:

 <img src="img/workflow.png" height="250"/>